What are the 5 Scrum Events

 note Veronica Davis

-In this blog, we'll walk you through the five fundamental Scrum Events that can revolutionize your team's performance.
-Read on to learn more!
+In this blog, we'll walk you through the five fundamental Scrum Events that can revolutionize your team's performance in 2026.
+Read on to learn more about how these events can boost clarity, accountability, and overall team performance.

 What are Scrum Events?